GodzikLab/Embedding-Sequencer/README.md

 ## Overview

-This script uses the clustering of  protein language model embeddings to generate alternative cluster-label sequences that better reflect the protein's biological features.
-In theory, these sequences can be used to rapidly identify structural repeats and other protein domains.
+This script uses the clustering of  protein language model embeddings to generate sequences that use a cluster-based alphabet to better reflect the protein's biological features.
+These sequences can be used to rapidly identify structural repeats and other protein domains by identifying patterns present in protein language models.

 We are currently using the **ESM-2 35M model.**